-

 -I am a lifelong learner, always on the lookout for new learning opportunities!
 I have been selected to participate in a number of competitive professional development programs over the years:

 -2021, Albert H. Small Normandy Institute Head Teacher.
 We spent a week studying World War II at George Washington University and visited the National D-Day Memorial in Bedford, VA (Covid restrictions did not allow us to travel to France).
+We researched the life of 1LT Robert F. Coffey of Landsdale, PA.

 -2020, HistoryQuest Fellowship for Teachers.
 The program usually takes place on the Princeton Campus, but this year, we participated virtually.
 This in-service focused upon integrating games into the History Classroom.